 In this guide, we focus on written case studies.
 They’re affordable to create, and they have a proven track record.
 However, written case studies are just one of four case study formats to consider:

 If you have the resources, video (like the Adobe and Home Depot example above) and podcast case studies can be very compelling.
-Hearing a client discuss in his or her own words how your company helped is an effective content marketing tool.
+Hearing a client discuss in his or her own words how your company helped is an effective content marketing strategy

-Infographic case studies are usually one-page images that summarize the challenge, solution, and results.
+Infographic case studies are usually one-page images that summarize the challenge, proposed solution, and results.
 They tend to work well on social media.